david-storm/yusaopeny/README.md

 ## Installation

+### Clean install

+If you are using internal tooling or only want the required code with no development environment, follow these steps.

 #### Latest STABLE version

 ```
 composer create-project ycloudyusa/yusaopeny-project MY_PROJECT --no-interaction
 cd MY_PROJECT
 ```

 #### Latest DEVELOPMENT version (Drupal 10+ 2.x)

 ```
 composer create-project ycloudyusa/yusaopeny-project:dev-main-development MY_PROJECT --no-interaction --no-dev
 cd MY_PROJECT
 ```

-This command will build project based on the [**Drupal 9/10 development branch**](https://github.com/ycloudyusa/yusaopeny/commits/main) release.
+This command will build a project based on the [**Drupal 9/10 development branch**](https://github.com/ycloudyusa/yusaopeny/commits/main) release.

-See https://youtu.be/jRlinjpTl0c how to video for the whole process of this command usage.
+See [a how-to video](https://youtu.be/jRlinjpTl0c) for the whole process of this command usage.

 ## Development environment

-You should use composer command without `--no-dev` if you would like to get environment that was configured especially for OpenY.
-This means you'd remove Vagrant/Docksal from the code tree.
+To get an environment that was configured especially for development with the distribution, remove `--no-dev` from the composer command.

 So it should look like this:

 ```